[email protected] 2023 began at 5 pm on Friday, March 24 and concluded at 5 pm on Sunday, March 26.

-Students can signup by completing the DataFest 2022 @ GVSU Registration form.
+Students can sign up by completing the [email protected] 2023 Registration form.
 Only one member from each team needs to complete the registration form.
-On this form, you will be asked to provide the team name and name and e-mail address of each team member.
+On this form, you will be asked to provide your team's name and the name and e-mail address of each team member.
 Each team member will receive a follow up survey to confirm that they are participating in the event and to ask for some additional information.
-The registration deadline is Friday, February 18th, at midnight.
+The registration deadline is midnight on Friday, February 10.
 You will find out within a few days after the application deadline as to the acceptance status of your team.
 There is no registration fee.

 Individual students who do not have a team are also welcome to participate.
 They can complete the registration form (linked above) and we will assign you to a team.